FragMatch

 Match the Scent to the Day

 A beach day, hot commute, wedding, and late dinner do not need the same perfume.
 For daytime heat, choose fresh citrus, green, aromatic, or aquatic profiles.
-For evenings, move into soft woods, amber musk, coconut, fig, or gentle spice.
+For evenings, you can move into soft woods, amber musk, coconut, fig, or gentle spice as long as the fragrance still feels breathable.

 Check the Drydown Before Buying